Grand closing of Ukraine project

 The idea behind the networks is to gather municipalities that want to focus on a particular topic, organize them into groups and then engage them in moderated discussions and activities.
 It will help them build relationships, explore best practices and learn from each other and themselves to improve the municipality's capacity and efficiency.

-The project in Ukraine is carried out by KS in cooperation with NIBR and the Association of Ukranian Cities (AUC) and is funded by the Ministry of Foreign Affairs.
+The project in Ukraine is carried out by KS in cooperation with NIBR and the Association of Ukrainian Cities (AUC) and is funded by the Ministry of Foreign Affairs.
 It is based on two previous projects with history back to 2008 and has efficiency networks as their main component.

 Local Democracy survey